 The City of Leavenworth published a public notice for the 2022 CAPER in The Leavenworth Times on August 25, 2023.
 The public notice advised that the 2022 CAPER was available starting August 26, 2023 upon request from the Community Development Department.
 The CAPER was also available on the City's website, available in the Community Development Department and a physical copy was at the Leavenworth Public Library.
 Public comment could be made at the public hearing on September 11, 2023 or in writing to the Community Development Department by September 11, 2023.
 Public comments were accepted for the duration of 17 days.
-No public comments were received.
+All public comments will be received and documented.